matthewfinn/silver-barnacle/courses/udemy-master-sql/Section 2 - Basics - Filtering.md

 [← Table of Contents](ToC.md)
-# Section 2: Basics - Filtering
+# Section 2 - Basics: Filtering
 ## WHERE
 * Used to FILTER the data in the output
 * Always after ``FROM``